pydantic/pydantic/docs/usage/types/string_types.md

   For `Fred Bloggs <fred.bloggs@example.com>` the name would be `"Fred Bloggs"`;
   for `fred.bloggs@example.com` it would be `"fred.bloggs"`.

-`PyObject`
+`ImportString`
-: expects a string and loads the Python object importable at that dotted path;
-  e.g. if `'math.cos'` was provided, the resulting field value would be the function `cos`
+: expects a string and loads the Python object importable at that dotted path; attributes of modules should be separated from the module by `:`.  e.g. if `'math:cos'` was provided, the resulting field value would be the function `cos`

 `constr`
 : type method for constraining strs;